The best doctor gives the least medicines.

 While 45% of more than 18,000 people examined in 1994 had 30 nanograms per milliliter or more of vitamin D, the level physicians consider sufficient for wellness, ten years later that figure dropped to 23%.
 With that being said, slightly more recent findings show some improvement: in 2011, 42% of the population exhibited low vitamin D levels, with the greatest deficiencies appearing in minority groups.
 The number increases to 69.2% in Hispanics and 82.1% in African-Americans.

 Nevertheless, the numbers are still concerning.
 Beyond dietary insufficiencies, what’s to blame for this sharp decline?
-For one, it is suspected that the shift towards safe sun practices have contributed to declining vitamin D levels.
+For one, it is suspected that the shift towards safe sun practices has contributed to declining vitamin D levels.
 Even SPF 15 cuts the body’s vitamin D production by 99%.
 We also see increases in deficiencies in some areas further north of the equator, where winter weather can inhibit sun exposure.

 With low vitamin D becoming such a widespread phenomenon, you might think the majority of the population would be ailing.
 While there are indeed some noticeable signs and symptoms of a vitamin D deficiency, these can often be attributed to other factors such as the aging process.

 These symptoms of low vitamin D may also have a number of other culprits.
-Impaired wound healing and bone loss, on the other hand, may be more concrete signs of a deficiency.
+Impaired wound healing and bone loss, on the other hand, maybe more concrete signs of a deficiency.

 Symptoms of a vitamin D deficiency include: